andrej5elin/howto_fftw_apple_silicon/README.md

 Problem: c512x512, setup: 18.84 s, time: 349.69 us, ``mflops'': 67468.697
 ```

 Compilation for long double is optional, but it appears that pyfftw by default needs it to operate flawlessly, so we install it.
-No optimizations here, because we wont be needing it anyway:
+No optimizations here because we wont be needing it anyway:

 ```console
 $ ./configure --enable-threads --enable-armv8-cntvct-el0 --enable-long-double